Jammy3782/JamilaYoungblood/README.md

-## Welcome to My Portofilio
+## Welcome to My Portfolio!

-I am a Web Development student at Seattle University!
+I am a student at Seattle University in their Web Development certificate program.
+I am looking forward to helping you create an elegant and visually aesthetic website for your company!

 ### Markdown